MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4280-Loans-Grants/subpart-B-Rural-Energy-America-Program/subjectgroup-ECFRfed8907e4b2f138-Renewable-Energy-System-Energy-Efficiency-Improvement-Grants/section-4280.123.md

 (2) The type of RES or EEI technology, the project cost and scope of the project for which the Agency funds will be used remain unchanged.

-(d) *Transfer of ownership.* After the project is completed and operational, the grantee may request, in writing, a transfer of the Grant Agreement to another entity.
-Subject to Agency approval provided in writing, the Grant Agreement may be transferred to another entity provided:
+(d) *Transfer of ownership.* After the project is completed and operational, the grantee may request, in writing, a transfer of the Financial Assistance Agreement to another entity.
+Subject to Agency approval provided in writing, the Financial Assistance Agreement may be transferred to another entity provided:

 (1) The entity is determined by the Agency to be an eligible entity under this subpart; and